 Hi everyone!
-Here is an article I recently wrote for the website Live Write Thrive.
+Here is an article I recently wrote an article for the website Live Write Thrive.
 If you would like to read the full article, check out the link at the bottom.
 Have a great day!

 Humor is one of the most diverse tools in the writer’s toolbox, making it unfortunate that so few people make proper use of it.
 Humor is often thought of as simply a cheap laugh, a way to add a lighthearted note to a story, and nothing more.
 In reality, the concept of humor is much more complex.
 Humor, when written correctly, redirects attention and causes an unexpected twist for the reader that not only sharpens their attention, but can also deliver the “sucker punch” when they least expect it.
 Here are just a few ways humor can be used effectively in fiction writing: